Jumamwinga/Hospital-Management-Html/README.md

 A decent Hospital Management System which is created using Html, css and Bootstrap.

 You can check it out from here - https://nirravv.github.io/Hospital-Management-Html/

+I am adding a text to this readme file.